 The focus of Takuwe is the 1890 massacre of Lakotas at Wounded Knee, but it does not begin or end with the killings.
 Its intent is to begin with positives and to close with a call to action.
 The exhibition is divided into seven chronological sections, which are accompanied by the artworks, poetry and songs of forty-six contemporary Lakota artists.
 In addition to these core artists, Lakotas of all walks of life are invited to create a 5-inch square artwork for the exhibition.
 Students, inmates, laypersons and professional artists are contributing to this initiative and their artworks are also on display.

-The fourth section, MASSACRE, portrays the killing of innocent Lakota children, women and men on Monday, December 29, 1890, at Wounded Knee.
-INTERVAL covers the period of time from immediately after the massacre through January 2, 1891.
-INTERMENT concentrates on the January 3-4, 1891 burial in a mass unmarked grave of the Lakotas whose bodies remained on the site.
+The fourth section, MASSACRE, portrays the killing of innocent Lakota children, women and men Dec.
+29, 1890, at Wounded Knee.
+INTERVAL covers the period of time from immediately after the massacre through Jan.
+2, 1891.
+INTERMENT concentrates on the Jan.
+3-4, 1891 burial in a mass unmarked grave of the Lakotas whose bodies remained on the site.

 The final section, PROPOSAL, offers an opportunity to reflect on the complex legacy of the massacre and looks forward to the ways in which Lakota citizens and tribes will continue to commemorate the victims of Wounded Knee.
 The voices of the Lakota poets and musicians can quite literally be heard in the gallery.
 By putting on a pair of headphones, visitors can listen to the poets recite their works and the musicians sing, or play, their songs.

-Takuwe opened at South Dakota Art Museum on November 2, 2018 and closes February 6, 2019.
+Takuwe opened at South Dakota Art Museum Nov.
+2, 2018 and closes Feb.
+6, 2019.
 This exhibit is made possible in part by the generous sponsorship of First Bank & Trust as part of Fishback Financial Corporation and the South Dakota Community Foundation.